 • State and regional conferences presenter

 • In-service trainer for public school districts and private schools across the country

-• Awarded Best of Colorado by the Colorado Congress of Foreign Language Teachers
+• Awarded Best of Colorado by the Colorado Congress of Foreign Language Teachers (CCFLT)

 • Recipient of the Excellence in Education Award, Aims Community College, Greeley, CO

-A couple of Bryce’s favorite quotes:
+Some of Bryce’s favorite quotes: